 ALSO READ: Stormy and tropical activity are expected in Florida for the Fourth of July

-An Air Force Reserve Hurricane Hunter aircraft is scheduled to investigate the system on Friday.
+An Air Force Reserve Hurricane Hunter aircraft is investigating the system for further information.

 If the disturbance develops into a tropical storm, it would be named Chantal.